 When applying for FMCSA certification, a key requirement for transportation companies is naming a service of process (SOP) agent.

-According to federal law, the designation of a process agent is an essential requirement for obtaining the authority to operate from the Federal Motor Carrier Safety Administration (FMCSA)—the agency responsible for regulating the trucking industry in the United States.
-To receive and keep this authority, these companies must file Form BOC-3 with the FMCSA.
+According to federal law, the designation of a process agent is an essential requirement for obtaining the authority to operate from the Federal Motor Carrier Safety Administration (FMCSA) — the agency responsible for regulating the trucking industry in the United States.
+To receive and keep this authority, these companies must file Form BOC-3 (Designation of Agents for Service of Process) with the FMCSA.

 What is a BOC-3 filing?